avgoncharov/jb.test.v2/README.md

 During the startup and restart process, synchronization between the storage and the file system is performed:
 * All packages from input folder (for now it's ~/Pkgs/Input) will saved in system and remove from input folder
 * Packages for which there are no images in the output folder (for now it's ~/Pkgs/Output)  will be removed from the system

+### Deploying and configuration
+When deploying to iis, you must change the connection string to the actual mssql server and database.